vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmNetworkAll.md

 Get-SrmNetworkAll
 ```

-This example retrieves all network configuration of the Site Recovery Manager appliance
+This example retrieves all network configuration of the Site Recovery Manager appliance.